We are a volunteer organisation serving the dog training as well as conformation needs of the local community.

 In our classes, your dog will learn to follow basic obedience cues (commands).
 You will learn about communicating effectively with your dog and better understanding their behaviour.
 Activities involve working in a human-dog team which builds trust and helps develop a stronger bond between you and your dog.

-These training classes provide a good foundation for other dog sport disciplines such as Obedience, Rally-O, Agility, Tracking, Retrieving and Scent Work.
+These training classes provide a good foundation for other dog sport disciplines such as Obedience, Agility, Tracking, Retrieving and Scent Work.
 They are also a good starting point for people interested in Conformation showing.

 The Club asks all members to follow safe, responsible and respectful dog handling protocols while engaged in Club activities.